 Introduce yearly or quarterly hackathons at work as a means to recognize talent and innovate.
 Or allocate the concept of 20% hack time where each person can work on a personal project for an allocated time.

 Social play is one of the most important, and complex, types of play when it comes to relationships.
 It is helpful as a tool to develop interpersonal skills.
 Social play teaches communication, negotiation and other social skills that create stronger teams at work.

 Any form of team sport inherently integrates social play as part of it.
 Whenever there is a single goal requiring collaboration from different skill sets to achieve this goal, social play is at work.
 It relates to the relationship between different people and instruments.
 Often, this is the differentiator between an average team and a great one.

 Applying social play in the workplace

 One of my favourite tools to use is role-play.
 If you’ve ever heard of mob programming or mob testing, add a playful spin by assigning personalities and adding random events to create a more immersive role-play.
 Rather than focusing on the functional perspective of the system when developing or testing a system, focus on the user perspective.
-If you’re testing a property rental application, add some personality by assigning snobbish agent, demanding owner and angry tenant.
+If you’re testing a property rental application, add some personality by assigning snobbish agents, demanding owners and angry tenants.

 A system works well if used as intended.
-Few users, however, use a system in the perfect way.
+Few users, however, perfectly use a system.
 In the real world, life happens.
 You’re busy, so you miss an obvious instruction or can’t find what you’re looking for fast enough.
 Or you’re demanding, so you want more than what is reasonably available.
 You’re angry, so you hit the button a few more times than what is necessary.
 Make it more real by becoming the user through role-play rather than simply thinking about them.

 5. Creative play